Henri Brémond: Biography

 Sainte Chantal, published in 1912, was placed on the Index Librorum Prohibitorum in 1913.
 André Blanchet argues that the book's condemnation was not only due to Brémond's unconventional treatment of the relationship between Jane Frances de Chantal and Francis de Sales, but also because of his friendship with Tyrrell, and his portrayal of Fenelon's arch-critic Bishop Jacques-Bénigne Bossuet in Apologie pour Fénelon, an opinion in which Alastair Guinan concurs.

 Brémond became a member of the Académie française succeeding Louis Duchesne, being elected in 1923 to the seat number 36.
 He was also awarded the Légion d'honneur.
 He died in Arthez-d'Asson.

 Henri Brémond died in Arthez-d'Asson, in the Pyrénées-Atlantiques department of France, and was buried in the Saint-Pierre Cemetery of Aix-en-Provence.

+Legacy

+According to Keith Bosley, Henri Brémond helped revive interest in the Thomistic Christian poetry of sonneteer Jean de La Ceppède, which was consigned to oblivion at the end of the Renaissance in France and remained so until 1915, when La Ceppède was mentioned in the first volume of Brémond's Histoire littéraire du Sentiment religieux en France.
+Since then, La Ceppède's poetry has experienced a revival.
+It has appeared in multiple poetry anthologies and several scholarly works have been written about its author.